Skip to main content

 echo "Setting up $locale..."

-asc app-info set \
+asc app-setup info set \

 --app "$APP_ID" \